Is Alligator Alley Dangerous?

 The toll road I 75 Alligator Alley Florida is one of the most traveled stretches of road in all of Florida.
-The four-lane highway is the fastest way to get from east to west in south Florida.
+The four-lane highway, Alligator Alley Everglades, is the fastest way to get from east to west in south Florida.

 Florida Travel Blog answers all your questions, concerns, and misinformation about Alligator Alley in Florida from the toll booth in Broward County (Ft.
 Lauderdale, Florida) to the westernmost toll booth in Collier County (Naples, Florida).

 Many people are fascinated with alligators.
 That seems to be a big draw for traveling I 75 Alligator Alley Florida.
-While you will occasionally see alligators, if that is your goal there is a better option.
+While you will occasionally see alligators, if that is your goal there is a better option than Alligator Alley in the Everglades.

 Alligator Alley was opened as a two-lane roadway through the Everglades in 1968.
 Controversy quickly developed.
 It was a dangerous road.
 Head-on collisions were common.
 Wildlife quickly became accustomed to the traffic and used the roadway for crossings in the Everglades.
 That resulted in more collisions.